Why Choose The Beaches?

 A laid-back neighborhood in Ontario, The Beaches is belted by Kingston Road to the north, Lake Ontario to the south, Victoria Park Avenue to the east, and Coxwell Avenue to the west.
 With the sudden real estate growth in Toronto, available condos and homes in this community have seen growth.
 Developer after developer has taken advantage of the market in this location, so a list of shops, condominium complexes, and pre-construction condo units have come up for sale in the area – most especially in Queen Street.
 The prices of homes and condo units have risen through the years, but the small-town vibe makes it worthwhile.

-New Condos in Beaches Toronto Project
+Beaches Toronto Project

 If you like that small-town vibe and spending your free time outside, new condos in The Beaches would be a great option.
 And if you’re into good food, just north is the community of the Danforth.
 You can find some of the best food in The Beaches neighborhood along the street with the same name.
 The area is also known as Greek Town, so if you’re into Taramasalata, Moussaka, or baklava – you are in for a big treat.